polomarte/martian_components/README.md

 ## Administrator

-- You or your client can use the admin route to manager your website, editing the components with a dynamic form:
+- You or your client can use the activeadmin to manager your website, editing the components with a dynamic form:
 ~~~~ruby
   AdminUser.create(email: 'example@domain.co', password: '123')
   # url: localhost:3000/admin